 pip install scrapy

-The same non-python dependencies can be used to install Scrapy in Debian Wheezy (7.0) and above.
+The same non-Python dependencies can be used to install Scrapy in Debian Jessie (8.0) and above.

 There’s a known issue that